 Welcome to my home page

-I am associate professor (namely maître de conferences) at the University of Lorraine in Nancy, France
+I am assistant professor (namely maître de conferences) at the University of Lorraine in Nancy, France

 In Nancy, I am